RJ

 Give It at Least 7 Full Days

-Most people fully adapt within 3 to 7 days.
-Some take up to 2 weeks.
-If discomfort continues beyond 2 weeks of consistent daily wear, contact your optician — your PD measurement or frame fitting may need to be reviewed.
+Most people adapt within 3 to 7 days.
+If discomfort continues beyond 2 weeks, contact your optician to review PD or frame fitting.

 Quick Reference — Multivision Lenses at a Glance